KosukeT-dev/KosukeT-dev/README.md

 🔍 I'm interested in AI services like ChatGPT, Bard. <br>
 👜 I'm a minimalist.<br>
 📕 I like reading books.
+🧳 I'd like to become a digital nomad.

 ## 😀 Status
 <p align="center" >